artzuks/fuzzerwuzzer/README.md

 Random payload testing is provided by 2 positional arguments `app-rand-fixed` and `app-rand-range` to send either fixed size random payloads or a range of sizes respectively.
-Both require the user to provide the number of random payloads to send and depending on
+Both require the user to provide the number of random payloads.
+Depending on if the fixed or the range version of the parameter is used, the following also need to be specified

+`numTests`

+`payloadSize`

+`payloadMinSize`

+`payloadMaxSize`
 ### Payloads From a File

 ## Server
 The included server serves as an endpoint for the client to connect to and send packets.
 It uses a higher level socket library that takes care of the TCP connection and is primarily used to read payloads from the socket.